munkhdorj-m/Python-exercise-1/README.md

 ## Exercise 1

 **Problem:**

-Write a Python program that asks the user to input two numbers and performs the following operations:
+Ask the user to input two numbers and performs the following operations:
 - Sum
 - Difference
 - Product